 In most schools, their teachers frequently split class time between lectures, tutorials and practicals.

-Majority of these sessions revolves around understanding content.
+Majority of these sessions revolves around content delivery which are mostly surface level.

-In tuition classes, whilst I allocate a portion of time with students for that, I also spend time repeating, emphasizing memorization and rote learning adapting certain memory techniques helpful for my students.
+In tuition classes, whilst I allocate a portion of time with students for that, I also spend time explaining, then repeating, emphasizing memorization and rote learning adapting certain memory techniques helpful for my students.

-When students flip between the 2 realms of learning do they finally gain subject fluency.
+When students flip between the 2 realms of learning do they finally gain H2 biology subject mastery.

-Teachers are setting their students up for failure if they only focused on understanding-centered learning.
+Teachers are setting their students up for failure if they only focused on content delivery.

-This is bad because most students don’t have photographic memory.
+This is bad because most students don’t understand the material nor have photographic memory.

-Almost all my students gain understanding as I talk about the topic at hand.
+Almost all my students gain understanding as I talk about the topic at hand asaking a whole list of why questions.
 However, the understanding can quickly slip away and the students have to start from ground zero again without practice and spaced repetition.

-So when the big exams come, these students are not ready because they are learning to understand the material but unable to gain fluency to use it in novel situations in examinations.
+So when the big exams come, these students are not ready because they are cramming in the material they don’t understand and hence unable to gain fluency to use it in novel situations in examinations.

-It’s no wonder hearing a new (failing) student recently remarked to me, ‘I don’t understand how I could’ve done so badly, I understood what my teacher taught in class!’
+It’s no wonder hearing a new (failing) student recently remarked to me, ‘I don’t know how I could’ve done so badly, I know what my school teacher taught!‘

 It is revisiting the subject material repeatedly but separated by a period of time in each instance right before the students forget.